Yosraalim/My-PC-Shop-Python-Program/README.md

 # My-PC-Shop-Python-Program
-Created a python program for an online PC shop where you can create/build your dream PC.
+Created a python program for an online PC Shop where the user can create/build, pre-built and checkout for their dream PC.